Junior Basketball: Get the Kids on the Court!

 Basketball is more than just a competitive team sport.
 It is a fast-action game with lots of running and jumping, and provides a great physical workout.
 An hour of basketball can burn between 650 and 750 calories.

 The game improves balance and coordination and helps develop concentration and self-discipline.
-Your child will grow not just muscle and endurance, but confidence.
+Your child will increase not just muscle and endurance, but confidence.
 Young children who play basketball improve flexibility and hand-eye coordination that will transfer to other activities of daily life.

 The best basketball players know that repetition is a key to mastering the game.
 Many of the moves can be practiced alone.
 Your child can practice their shot laying on a bed or on the floor, setting their hands in a shooting position and shoot the ball directly upward toward the sky or the ceiling.